researchsoft/website/content/forums/mars-forum/_index.md

         <div class="d-flex justify-content-center">
          <div class="col-md-8 text-start">

         The Metascience and Research Software (MaRS) Forum is a collaboration of metascience groups, communities, and organisations committed to supporting research software, and those who develop it, as fundamental and vital to research.
+The forum is co-chaired by ReSA, the [Software Sustainability Institute (SSI)](https://www.software.ac.uk/), and [International RSE Research (IRSER)](https://irser.github.io/).
 Research software metascience aims to understand implications of research software on the research ecosystem, particularly on the research process, and could include:

         - The impact of research software policy or funding on the research ecosystem (e.g.,  representation, carbon budgets)
         - The impact of research software and associated factors (e.g., training, careers) on the research ecosystem